 What is predestined?
 (God’s plan or people’s actions)

-The Bible clearly teaches predestination but there is a huge confusion about what is predestined.
+The Bible clearly teaches predestination but there is a huge confusion about what is predestined and who has free will.
 Let’s examine the passages that describe predestination and carefully determine what is predestined?
 Is it God’s plan or people’s actions?

 What is predestined: God’s plan or people’s actions?